Find Affordable College Courses

 172 Yearly Graduations

 George Mason University comes in at #16 on our list of the most popular colleges offering master's degrees in social sciences.
 Roughly 38,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-For the 2020-2021 academic year, 172 master's degrees were handed out to social sciences majors at GMU.
-About 36% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 172 people received their master's degree in social sciences from GMU.
+About 38% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in social sciences at George Mason University make a median salary of 61,019.

 #17